The best video hosting providers

 A professional hosting service should provide a scalable infrastructure that ensures smooth playback even with high concurrent usage.
 CDN support, adaptive streaming (such as HLS), low latency, and cross-device optimization are essential for this.

-2. Data Protection and GDPR Compliance
+2. Data protection and GDPR compliance

 3. Ease of use and integration